gbgabiola/notes/quotes.md

 > "Happiness is not something you postpone for the future; it is something you design for the present." - Jim Rohn

 > "Happiness is the absence of striving for happiness" - Zhuang Zhou

+> "You are the one that possesses the keys to your being.
+You carry the passport to your own happiness." - Diane von Furstenberg

+> "If you wish to travel far and fast, travel light.
+Take off all your envies, jealousies, unforgiveness, selfishness, and fears." - Glenn Clark

+> "Forgive yourself for your faults and your mistakes and move on." - Les Brown

+> "Choose a job you love and you will never have to work a day of your life." - Unknown

+> "Laughter is the shortest distance between two people." - Victor Borge

+> "The happiness of this life depends less on what befalls you than the way in which you take it." - Elbert Hubbard

 ## Minimalism